 Devon County Council and Torbay and South Devon NHS Foundation Trust Multi-Agency guidance: Deprivation of Liberty Safeguards (DoLS) Policy and Practice Guidance.

-National Deprivation of Liberty guidance giving tips for completing the standard forms.
+The national Deprivation of Liberty guidance gives tips for completing the standard forms.

 The Department of Health has produced Deprivation of Liberty Safeguards: A guide for primary care trusts and local authorities.

 The Law Society has issued comprehensive guidance on the law relating to the deprivation of liberty safeguards, using case scenarios to explain the law.
 There is also a podcast that covers the key points and the practical effects.